yonggqiii/it5100a-notes/src/types/sections/polymorphism.md

 bad: list[bool] = singleton(2)
 ```

-`singleton` is what is known as a polymorphic function, where the
+`singleton` is what is known as a _polymorphic function_: a
-function depends on the type!
+function that depends on the type!

 ## Polymorphic Functions in Haskell